-First oil 2010
+First oil 2010 Jubilee on target to deliver

 Jubilee Phase 1 is on time and within its US\$3.1 billion budget.
 First oil is expected 40 months after the field was discovered, setting a new benchmark for deepwater development.